jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 Abstract:

 <blockquote>
-Learn how to train a driverless car to drive around a simulated race track using end-to-end deep learning &mdash; from camera images to steering and throttle.
-Key techniques include deep neural networks, data augmentation, and transfer learning.
+Learn how to train a driverless car to drive around a simulated race track using end-to-end deep learning &mdash; from camera images to steering commands.
+Key techniques used include deep neural networks, data augmentation, and transfer learning.
 This was a course project, so I'll introduce the key ideas and talk about the practical steps needed to get it working.
 You'll also see a lot of very dangerous driving.
 </blockquote>

 &nbsp;